 The HFS Hub

-The HFS Hub is a tool to help you install, upgrade and configure both CrashPlan and Spectrum Protect clients to use either of the HFS backup services.
+The HFS Hub is a tool to help you install, upgrade and configure both CrashPlan and Storage Protect clients to use either of the HFS backup services.
 It also helps gather diagnostic information in case of problems.

 For most people the HFS Hub is the recommended way of setting up your systems to use the HFS Backup services.
-However for some people, for example those with large numbers of systems to manage or with command line only systems, other methods may be more appropriate - see the pages on CrashPlan and Spectrum Protect.
+However for some people, for example those with large numbers of systems to manage or with command line only systems, other methods may be more appropriate - see the pages on CrashPlan and Storage Protect.

 The HFS Hub should usually be installed for all users (which requires admin rights).
 However if you do not have admin rights on your computer and do not have admin credentials you can use it is possible to install the HFS Hub for your user ID only.
-When installed this way it has reduced functionality - you cannot install Spectrum Protect (as that requires admin rights) but you can install CrashPlan for your user id only.
+When installed this way it has reduced functionality - you cannot install Storage Protect (as that requires admin rights) but you can install CrashPlan for your user id only.

 Expand All